vsthepen/Adebowale-Oluwasanmi-Portfolio/README.md

 ## ABC Telecomms Dashboard Showing Customer Tiers
 ![ABC DASHBOARD-1](https://user-images.githubusercontent.com/115559534/199286385-9512d81d-fbbd-4e5c-962e-951b3c7d4957.png)

-# Challenges Encountered
-1. Assigning customer group/tier to each customer based on their final score.
-- SOLUTION: I joined the power Bi community online where I was guided on how to use the SWITCH function.

-2. Some customers subscribed for data multiple times in a month, therefore the data subscribed & bonus used for that month had to be summed into one row and grouped into one Customer Number.
-- SOLUTION: I did some research online and eventually spoke to a colleague who told me about the “group by” function in power query.

 # [Project 2: Sales Trend, Product Sales & Sales Team Performance Analysis](https://github.com/vsthepen/Sales-Trend-Analysis)